tendermint/tendermint/docs/qa/method.md

 1. [If you haven't done it before]
    Follow steps 1-4 of the `README.md` at the top of the testnet repository to configure Terraform, and `doctl`.
-2. Copy file `testnet200.toml` onto `testnet.toml` (do NOT commit this change)
+2. Copy file `testnets/testnet200.toml` onto `testnet.toml` (do NOT commit this change)
 3. Set variable `VERSION_TAG` to the git hash that is to be tested.
 4. Follow steps 5-10 of the `README.md` to configure and start the 200 node testnet
-    * WARNING: Do NOT forget to run `make terraform-destroy` as soon as you are done with the tests
+    * WARNING: Do NOT forget to run `make terraform-destroy` as soon as you are done with the tests (see step 9)
 5. As a sanity check, connect to the Prometheus node's web interface and check the graph for the `tendermint_consensus_height` metric.
    All nodes should be increasing their heights.
 6. `ssh` into the `testnet-load-runner`, then copy script `script/200-node-loadscript.sh` and run it from the load runner node.
+    * Before running it, you need to edit the script to provide the IP address of a full node.
+      This node will receive all transactions from the load runner node.
-    * This will take about 40 mins to run
+    * This script will take about 40 mins to run
     * It is running 90-seconds-long experiments in a loop with different loads
 7. Run `make retrieve-data` to gather all relevant data from the testnet into the orchestrating machine
 8. Verify that the data was collected without errors